aspnetboilerplate/aspnetboilerplate/doc/WebSite/Plugin.md

 ### Run the Application

-Run project and see Logs.txt to check if it works.
+Run the project and see Logs.txt to check if it works.

 <img src="images/plugin-log.png" alt="plugin-log" class="img-thumbnail" />